open-telemetry/opentelemetry-android/README.md

 - `limitDiskUsageMegabytes(int)` :
   When disk buffering is enabled, this can be used to adjust the maximum amount of storage that will be used.
 Default = 25MB.
+- `enableSessionBasedSampling(double)` :
+  Enable session ID based sampling and set its sampling ratio.
+The ratio is a probability of a session being included between between 0.0 (all dropped) and 1.0 (all included).

 #### APIs provided by the `SplunkRum` instance: